Flag This Hub

 Retweets

 People often will post a humorous or witty quote someone else posted.
-If you like what that person had to say look at the bottom of the box at the words "retweeted by".
+If you like what that person had to say look at the words "retweeted by".
 After this you'll see the person's name.
 It won't look like a hot link but if you put your cursor over their name it will light up and you can click on it.

 Read their bio and other comments, if you like what you see, click on the "follow" button.